neatsketched/Godot-Task-Manager/README.md

 ### TaskMgr.delayed_call(1.0, test_function, [])
 Delays the `test_function` function from being called for 1 second.
 Any arguments may be passed into the Array.
 ### TaskMgr.process_call(test_function, [])
 Begins calling the `test_function` function every frame, as if called from a `_process` function.
 Any arguments may be passed into the Array.
+Note that the first argument of the function call will always be a `delta` argument.
 ### TaskMgr.delay(0.5)
 Acts as a shorthand for `get_tree().create_timer(0.5).timeout`.
 May be awaited.